 Android products were much slower to incorporate EMM capabilities, but eventually, several manufacturers started to build enterprise-friendly features into their devices.
 Samsung, for example, came out with its Samsung Approved for Enterprise program, as well as Samsung Knox, which included APIs for both managing and securing the devices.

 These efforts provided no cohesive tool to manage Android OSes across manufacturers, so Google released Android for Work, a set of management features built directly into the core OS, starting with Android 5.0 Lollipop.
-The Android for Work program has since morphed into a core component of the OS.
+The Android Enterprise program has since morphed into a core component of the OS.

-Organizations that implement Windows 10 Mobile devices can use Microsoft tools and technologies to manage them, including Group Policy, PowerShell, Windows Management Instrumentation and System Center Configuration Manager.
+Organizations that implement Windows 10 Mobile devices can use Microsoft tools and technologies to manage them, including Group Policy, PowerShell, Windows Management Instrumentation and System Center Configuration Manager, but these Windows devices are being slowly phased out.
 Windows 10 also provides an MDM client built directly into the OS, making it possible to manage Windows 10 devices from any EMM platform.

 One of the most important parts of mobilizing a workforce is ensuring both device and data protection.
-Many enterprises consider iOS devices to be more secure because of how closely Apple controls its OS and app infrastructure, but both iOS and Android can be vulnerable to attack, as can Microsoft mobile devices.
+Many enterprises consider iOS devices to be more secure because of how closely Apple controls its OS and app infrastructure.
+But both iOS and Android can be vulnerable to attacks, as can Microsoft mobile devices.

 Apple and Microsoft can also better control security patch rollout.
 That said, there is little information available about how vendors prioritize security issues, especially with Apple.
 Because the company is so secretive about its approach, it's difficult to know whether it addresses all security threats.
 Apple can at least push out updates to all its devices when necessary, as can Microsoft, although not quite as efficiently.